mantoniow/api/README.md

-- To validate the response for each country replace tha value in country_code
+- To validate the response for each country you can modify the value ('US','DE','GB') in country_code
 - Try to get information for inexistent countries use nonexistent_countries
 - At the end of the main code, try to add a datapool, to test with another method each country individually, but i have the maximum rate limitation allowed on a free subscription plan